x8848/react-interview-exercise/README.md

 2. Save images to the local state and display all images on the homepage (3 images in a row grid)
 3. Make infinite scroll for the homepage to load more images (page=2,3,4...)
 4. Add new route for the Image page (/image/id)
-5. Double click to like image (or suggest the approaches)

 ### Image details page (react hooks)
 1. Request detailed information about image (https://picsum.photos/id/{id}}/info)